fabiospampinato/picorpc/spec.md

   - The list of arguments to call the remote procedure with.
   - The property is optional, so it can be omitted.
   - The property must be an array.
+- `context`
+  - An object containing arbitrary data to pass to the remote procedure.
+  - The property is optional, so it can be omitted.
+  - The property must be a plain object, not an array.

 ## Response